 Teaching Online at University of Maryland Eastern Shore

 In order to assure that fully online courses delivered are of a high quality, the UMES Vice President of Academic Affairs and the Center for Instructional Technology have developed a set of guidelines and requirements.
 All online courses must be approved by the Online Course Review Committee as pedagogically sound before being considered as a fully online course by the University.
-All instructors developing a fully-online course for the first time must meet with a representative of the Center for Instructional Technology for consultation.
+All instructors developing a fully-online course for the first time must meet with a representative of the Center for Instructional Technology and Online Learning for consultation.
 The consultation and, if necessary, follow up sessions may include training, curriculum development assistance, and/or technical support.
 To ensure that faculty are well prepared to use the Blackboard Learning Management System, all faculty users are required to take training for which they will receive a certificate.
+Training includes technology, online learning pedagogy, and comprehension of the Quality Matters Rubric.

 The benefits of a fully online course are: